-- 1. Purpose statement - 2.
-Definition of terms, including RCW definition of wetlands - 3.
-Identifying and evaluating wetlands - a.
-Identification and delineation-using federal wetlands delineation manual with the appropriate regional supplement - b.
-Characterization--we strongly recommend you use the Washington State Wetland Rating System - 4.
-Regulated uses and activities - a.
-Allowed uses-those that are allowed outright - b.
-Exemptions-for example, maintenance and repair under certain conditions - c.
-Exceptions-for example, emergencies or public utilities - d.
-Forest practices-which are allowed outright and which are regulated - e.
-Agricultural activities addressing existing/ongoing vs conversions - 5.
-Protecting wetland functions - a.
-Mitigation sequencing - b.
-Buffer requirements (choosing an option) - c.
-Functionally disconnected buffers - d.
-Buffer averaging and buffer reductions - e.
-Compensatory mitigation for wetland impacts - f.
-Mitigation approaches (depending on circumstances) - i.
-Programmatic mitigation (mitigation banking, in-lieu fee programs) - ii.
-Permittee-responsible mitigation (concurrent, advance) - g.
-Determining mitigation adequacy - 6.
-Enforcement/penalty provisions - 7.
-Regulatory takings
+- 1. Purpose statement

+- 2. Definition of terms-include RCW definition of wetlands

+- 3. Identifying wetlands

+- 4. Delineation-use the federal wetlands delineation manual with the appropriate regional supplement

+- Characterization-we strongly recommend you use the Washington State Wetland Rating System

+- 6. Regulated uses and activities

+- 7. Allowed uses, exemptions, and exceptions

+- 8. Forest practices

+- 9. Agricultural activities

+- 10. Mitigation sequencing

+- 11. Buffers

+- 12. Functionally disconnected buffers

+- 13. Signs and fencing

+- 14. Buffer averaging

+- 15. Compensatory mitigation for wetland impacts

+- 16. Mitigation approaches

+- 17. Determining mitigation adequacy

+- 18. Securing long-term protection

+- 19. Enforcement/penalty provisions

+- 20. Regulatory takings
-If you have any questions about this document or need additional assistance with the wetlands chapter of your critical areas ordinance update, please contact Ecology's wetland critical areas ordinance review coordinator.

-For specific questions about your jurisdiction's issues, you may also contact one of Ecology's regional wetland specialists.
+If you have general questions about this document or need additional assistance with the wetlands chapter of your critical areas ordinance update, please contact Ecology's wetland critical areas ordinance review coordinator.
+You may also contact Ecology's regional wetland specialist who covers your area.
 They are available to work with you during your update process.
 For example, they may be able to offer presentations to elected officials, planning commissions, and planning staff.
-They can also provide technical assistance, including help with wetland ratings review, ordinary high water mark determinations, questions about wetland delineations, and project review.
+They can also provide technical assistance, including help with review of wetland ratings, ordinary high water mark determinations, questions about wetland delineations, and project review.

-For current Ecology contacts go to Ecology's wetland contacts web page.50
+For current Ecology contacts go to Ecology's wetland contacts webpage.
+72

 The Department of Commerce offers tools, resources, and assistance for a wide range of issues and situations.
-For example, Commerce is working with four Puget Sound counties on a Transfer of Development Rights 51 (TDR) program.
-For jurisdictions in these four counties, you may wish to explore their A Resource Guide to Designing Transfer of Development Rights Programs in Washington State 52 publication.
+For example, Commerce is working with four Puget Sound counties on a Transfer of Development Rights (TDR) program.
+For jurisdictions in these four counties, you may wish to explore their publication, A Resource Guide to Designing Transfer of Development Rights Programs in Washington State.